-Without question, every gift is meaningful to the Adler School.
+Without question, every gift is meaningful to Adler University.
 Leadership gifts of $1,000 or more, however, are especially important because they address emerging and immediate opportunities.
 Such gifts provide critical support to scholarships and academic services for a diverse student body, community service initiatives on behalf of the marginalized and neglected, and campus improvements to enhance the learning environment.

 The Alfred Adler Society

-The distinctive Alfred Adler Society membership provides honor roll listing as well as an annual reception recognizing alumni and friends who have provided significant support to the Adler School.
-Additionally, members receive invitations to all Adler School special events.
+The distinctive Alfred Adler Society membership provides honor roll listing as well as an annual reception recognizing alumni and friends who have provided significant support to Adler University.
+Additionally, members receive invitations to all Adler University special events.
 Benefactors beginning at the $25,000 giving level may name endowed positions and spaces at our new campus.
-Financial requirements for naming opportunities differ, and donors are encouraged to discuss their ideas with the Office for Institutional Advancement; please contact Rebecca Pellegrino by e-mail or call 312-662-4035.
+Financial requirements for naming opportunities differ, and donors are encouraged to discuss their ideas with the Office for Institutional Advancement; please contact Rebecca Pellegrino by email or call 312.662.4035.